01000101/python-cloudforms/docs/index.rst

 ..
-Cloudforms API Python Client documentation master file, created by sphinx-quickstart on Thu Dec 17 00:22:54 2015.
+Cloudforms API v2 Python Client documentation master file, created by sphinx-quickstart on Thu Dec 17 00:22:54 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Cloudforms API Python Client's documentation!
+Cloudforms API v2 Python Client's documentation!
 ========================================================

-This is the documentation for the community-supported Red Hat Cloudforms (ManageIQ) Python API client.
+This is the documentation for the community-supported Red Hat Cloudforms (ManageIQ) API v2 Python client.

 Contents: